Shpaackle/Guardians-of-the-Realms/Notes/2023/07 July.md

 	- Go back to playing with words idea.
 	- Make it so they literally use words to attack?
 	- Maybe their Bond Pool turns into something like "Contract."
 Player describes how their Contract manifests.
 Use the words of the Contract, actual ink/letters/runes etc of how it manifests.
 - Mechanist or Leysmith - look at Aethernaut from C07S (pg.
-394) for inspioration
+394) for inspiration.
+	- Devices
+	- Precision
+- Look at "Occult Adventures" from Pathfinder for ideas
+- Check out Kineticist as well, there is an Archetype in C07S that was mineable.
+- Look at that MASKS add-on that takes inspiration from Anime.